-MetroFax has a dedicated faxing service that makes it easy to send and receive your faxes electronically.
-The service is aimed at handling small businesses to large corporate needs, and has many built-in options to facilitate faxing via email, the Web or mobile (using free iOS and Android companion apps).
-The service is owned by J2 Global, which also owns Sfax and Efax.
+MetroFax can handle the faxing needs of individual users as well as businesses, and you'll find many built-in options to facilitate faxing via email, the Web or mobile (using free iOS and Android companion apps).
+MetroFax is owned by J2 Global, which also owns Sfax and Efax.

 Getting started with MetroFax is simple.
-Select your state and area code, and choose a plan (even though there's a 30-day free trial, you'll still walk through these steps).
+Select your state and area code, and choose a plan.
+(Even though there's a 30-day free trial, you'll still walk through these steps.)

 Once you enter your billing information, you'll get your fax number and PIN (your randomly assigned password) for immediate use, and links for downloading the mobile iOS and Android apps.
 You can transfer a fax number as well, but that requires contacting the company during signup.

 Like Nextiva, MetroFax bills itself as having 99.9-percent reliability and redundancy.
 But unlike Nextiva, MetroFax only does faxing.

 MetroFax's web portal is pleasantly and visually designed, and easy to use.
 (In fact, the interface is identical to that of Efax, which is owned by the same corporate entity, J2.)When you log in, your number shows clearly at the upper right, and if you have more than one number, you can select among them here, a handy feature for high-volume faxers.
 The portal itself has four buttons on the main screen; these options are duplicated in a nav bar up top, too.
 The options are straightforward: You can view faxes, send faxes, update your account or search for help.